Julius-Ky/hedera-smart-various/frontend/README.md

 3. Open the `dashboard.html` file in a web browser to view the dashboard.

 ### Customization:
-Customization will be done based on user requirements and should garantee intuitive interaction with the user.
+Customization is based upon user requirements and should garantee intuitive interaction with the user.By that means an easy-to use platform.

-**Note:** This is a basic template and can be expanded upon details and expansion of this project.
+**Note:** This is a basic template and it can be expanded upon details and expansion of this project.

 ### This is project is for:
-* **Public** Any audince that requires solidity contract analysis and own their insights.
+* **Public** Any audince that requires a solidity contract analysis and own their insights.
+As well as public that requires to learn more about Tech 4.0